Feeling a little cabin fever yet? In this new world of social distancing, most of us have been spending a lot more time at home than we used to.

 The Bottom Line

-At BÉIS, we love to travel as much as you do (that’s the passion behind every one of our stylish, maximally functional bags and accessories).
+At BÉIS, we love to travel as much as you do (that’s the passion behind every one of our stylish, maximally functional bags and travel accessories).
 But even in moments when we can’t stray too far from home, we believe it’s still possible to experience familiar surroundings with a traveler’s eyes.
 That’s the heart of any real journey.
 We hope these staycation activities and ideas inspire you.